zcysky/zcysky.github.io/_pages/about.md

 - New homepage photo was taken in San Francisco, credit to my labmate Jacqueline Mitchell.
 - During my Undergrad, I played CTF with Team L3H_Sec.
 - I am a member of the doujin club [yukiha(雪羽)](https://yukiha.org) and the maintainer of the website.
 - I am a World of Warcraft Player, majoring in Marksmanship/Beast Mastery Hunter in BFA, ShadowLands, Dragon Flights and The War Within.
+Here is my [character information from raider.io](https://raider.io/characters/cn/blanchard/%E7%A9%BA%E9%97%A8%E5%B0%8F%E8%8B%8D).